zwei17/qbb2020_answers/Week1/Week1_ZelinWei.md

 </center>

 The column 'Length' corresponds to the length of the contigs.

+Thus the total length of all contigs is 234,467 bp.
 ### Q3c
 	sort -k 2 -nr assembled/contigs.fasta.fai|head -1
 This line gives that NODE\_1\_length\_105831\_cov\_20.671371 is the biggest contig with a length of 105,831 bp.